airicbear/izoneapp/README.md

 ### Web version

-The Web version is *very* much not well supported.
+The Web version works okay for the most part.

-1. Embedded Youtube videos don't work (see the [flutter_widget_from_html](https://pub.dev/packages/flutter_widget_from_html) package).
+1. Embedded Youtube videos don't work in app (see the [flutter_widget_from_html](https://pub.dev/packages/flutter_widget_from_html) package).

+    - As a workaround for this issue, the app simply opens the Youtube video in a new tab. ([link to relevant commit](https://github.com/airicbear/izone-app/commit/9cee33ea1d4a685b021c35a040c553c74bd2e1be))

 2. ~~Cached network images don't work (see the [cached_network_image](https://pub.dev/packages/cached_network_image) package).~~

-    - **Update 2020-07-19**: Reverting back to local images to fix this.
+    - **Update 2020-07-19**: Reverting back to local images to fix this. ([link to relevant commit](https://github.com/airicbear/izone-app/commit/323a025c72f3396bf61585b2389cd6f077852cbe))

-3. The most useful thing about the Web version is to share the app with others using a link.

-The app might actually be better off using Image assets rather than cached network images, at least for pages such as the `AboutPage` and `MembersPage`.

 ### App layout